ckeditor/ckeditor5/docs/features/toolbar.md

 				icon: 'threeVerticalDots',
 				items: [ 'strikethrough', 'superscript', 'subscript' ]
 			},
-// More of toolbar's config.
+// More of toolbar's configuration.
 // ...
 ]
 ```